aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

    are i) migratory rather than nonmigratory, ii) have shorter breeding seasons, iii) live on mainlands rather than islands, iv) have larger breeding ranges (distributions), and v) breed in sympatry with more closely-related species.
-These patterns suggest that circumstances where rapid species recognition is challenging strongly favour the evolution and maintenance of prominent plumage sexual dichromatism in birds.
-Here, we test these predictions of the species recognition hypothesis for sexually-dimorphic avian plumage by evaluating the potential influences of breeding timing, spacing, and sympatry on plumage dichromatism in the _Turdus_ thrushes.
+These patterns suggest that ecological circumstances where rapid and accurate mate recognition is challenging strongly favour the evolution and maintenance of prominent plumage sexual dichromatism in birds.
+Here, we test these predictions of the recognition hypothesis for sexually-dimorphic avian plumage by evaluating the potential influences of breeding timing, spacing, and sympatry on plumage dichromatism in _Turdus_ thrushes.

-![Breeding ranges of all recognized *Turdus* species from BirdLife International.
-Colors indicate the number of *Turdus* thrush species in sympatry with overlapping breeding ranges.
-Illustrations © HBW Alive/Lynx Edicions](Figures/01_turdus_species_worldmap_with_HBW.png){#fig:fig-01-turdus-ranges}
+![Breeding ranges of all recognized *Turdus* species from BirdLife International, with representative species' males and females shown for species with sexually dimorphic plumage.
+The color scale indicates the number of *Turdus* thrush species in sympatry with overlapping breeding ranges.
+Illustrations used with permission from HBW Alive/Lynx Edicions](Figures/01_turdus_species_worldmap_with_HBW.png){#fig:fig-01-turdus-ranges}

 ![Hypotheses and predictions for each model.
 Arrow colours indicate predicted correlation, positive (blue) and negative (red)](Figures/hypothesis-figure-mermaid.png){#fig:fig:02-hypotheses}